School of Sanctuary

 Why become a School of Sanctuary?

-We are proud to be working towards becoming accredited as a School of Sanctuary.
-We are committed to ensuring that our students learn and understand what it means to be seeking sanctuary and the difficulties asylum seekers and refugees face.
+We are proud to have achieved School of Sanctuary accreditation.
+We are committed to ensuring that our students learn and understand what it means seek sanctuary and the difficulties asylum seekers and refugees face.

 Our curriculum ensures that there are opportunities to learn, understand and take actions around the themes of human rights as well as diversity, inclusion, refuge and migration.